Children's Hospital is part of the UPMC family.

 Pennsylvania state legislators passed House Act 59, Sudden Cardiac Arrest Prevention Act, in August of 2012.
 The intent of the law is to educate children, parents, and coaches about the symptoms that are associated with sudden cardiac death.

 The law addresses medical clearance for sports participation.
-To this end, the specialists at the Heart Institute at Children’s Hospital of Pittsburgh of UPMC have produced a suggested algorithm that pediatricians and other physicians may find useful.
+To this end, the specialists at the Heart Institute at UPMC Children’s Hospital of Pittsburgh have produced a suggested algorithm that pediatricians and other physicians may find useful.

 As per PA State law (Act 59), a student athlete with the following symptoms must be evaluated by a licensed health care professional: syncope (fainting), dizziness, chest pain, difficulty breathing, and abnormal racing heart.
 While this list demonstrates what is required by law, licensed health care professionals should use their own judgment in determining whether other symptoms warrant an evaluation.